brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-While the Gang of Four’s original Singleton Pattern is a poor fit for a language like Python that lacks the concept of “private” and “protected” methods, it’s not as easy to dismiss the pattern when it’s built atop ``__new__()`` — after all, singletons were part of the reason the method was introduced.
+While the Gang of Four’s original Singleton Pattern is a poor fit for a language like Python that lacks the concepts of ``new``, ``private``, and ``protected``, it’s not as easy to dismiss the pattern when it’s built atop ``__new__()`` — after all, singletons were part of the reason the ``__new__()`` dunder method was introduced!

+But the Singleton Pattern in Python always seems to have drawbacks.

 A first objection is that the Singleton Pattern’s implementation is difficult for many Python programmers to read.
-The alternative, :doc:`/python/module-globals/index`,
+The alternative :doc:`Global Object Pattern </python/module-globals/index>`
-is straightforward:
+is easy to read:
-it’s simply the familiar assignment statement, placed at a module’s top level.
+it’s simply the familiar assignment statement, placed up at a module’s top level.
-But a Python programmer reading a ``__new__()`` method for the first time is likely to require documentation to understand what the method is trying to accomplish.
+But a Python programmer reading a ``__new__()`` method for the first time is probably going to have to stop and look for documentation to understand what’s going on.

-A second objection is that the Singleton Pattern makes calls to the class look misleading to programmers reading the code.
+A second objection is that the Singleton Pattern makes calls to the class, like ``Logger()``, misleading for readers.
 Unless the designer has put “Singleton” or some other hint in the class name, and the reader knows design patterns well enough to understand the hint, the code will read as though a new instance is being created and returned.

-A third objection is that the Singleton Pattern forces a design commitment that the :doc:`/python/module-globals/index` does not.
+A third objection is that the Singleton Pattern forces a design commitment that :doc:`/python/module-globals/index` does not.
-The assumption “we will only ever need one instance of this class” can break down as a system evolves.
-The Gang of Four TODO,
-but the day can arrive when system requirements demand that your system host a second independent print spool.
-And if your system adopts modern testing practices, you will often be grateful for the chance to create a new print spool object for each successive test rather than trying to reset the singleton object back to a known good state.
+Offering a global object still leaves code free to create other instances of the class — which can be particularly helpful for tests, that otherwise wind up coupled together through the single global object they are forced to share.
+But the Singleton Pattern makes additional instances impossible.
+(Unless the caller is willing to stoop to monkey patching;
+or temporarily modifying ``_instance`` to subvert the logic in ``__new__()``;
+or creating a subclass that replaces the method.)

 Why, then, would you use the Singleton Pattern in Python?

-The one situation which would really demand the pattern would be an existing class that, because of a new requirement, will now operate best if designed as a single instance.
+The one situation that would really demand the pattern would be an existing class that, because of a new requirement, will now operate best as a single instance.
-If it’s not possible to simply migrate all the client code at once to using a module global, then using the Singeton Pattern to subvert the instantiations and return a single instance would be a natural approach.
+If it’s not possible to migrate all client code to using a global object, then using the Singeton Pattern would be a natural approach to pivoting to a singleton design while preserving the old syntax.

-But, otherwise, the pattern is best avoided.
+But, otherwise, the pattern is best avoided in favor of :doc:`/python/module-globals/index`.

 ..
 See also